 In today’s world, the concept of Artificial Intelligence is becoming more widely accepted in a variety of industries—healthcare, agriculture, retail and what might be surprising to some—the world of sports.
-In the YouTube Originals Series “The Age of AI: Using AI to build a better human” Season 1, Episode 3 (linked above), Robert Downey Jr. discusses how this technology is changing the way the team at Richard Childress Racing performs on race day.
+In the YouTube Originals Series “The Age of AI: Using AI to build a better human” Season 1, Episode 3 (linked below), Robert Downey Jr. discusses how this technology is changing the way the team at Richard Childress Racing performs on race day.
 There is a heavy emphasis on team strategy, with important in-race decisions such as when a driver should come down pit road for a pit stop, how much fuel the team needs, and whether a pit crew should perform a two-tire or four-tire pit stop, are among the strategy calls that have been made slightly easier thanks in large part to the great advances in AI technology.

 Rho AI, a computer science company based out of Charlottesville, Va., worked closely with the team of engineers at RCR to create a custom program, notably called “Pit Rho.”
 Pit Rho uses data from sensors in the car that measure quantities such as speed, throttle, breaking and steering.
 This information provides RCR as well as other NASCAR teams with real-time data analytics that can ultimately make the difference in track position and even produce race wins.